nicfel/Mascot-Tutorial/README.md

 </figure>

 ### Make the MCC tree using TreeAnnotator

 Next, we want to summarize the trees.
-This we can do using treeAnnotator.
-Open the programm and then set the options as below.
-You have to specify the _Burnin precentage_, the _Node heights_, _Input Tree File_ and the _Output File_ after clicking _Run_ the programm should summarize the trees.
+This we can do using TreeAnnotator.
+Open the program and then set the options as below.
+You have to specify the _Burnin percentage_, the _Node heights_, _Input Tree File_ and the _Output File_.
+After clicking _Run_ the program should summarize the trees.

 <figure>
 	<a id="fig:example1"></a>